How To Sell More Art With Your Writing

 Show emotion - Conveying some type of emotion can often work as a catalyst for people to take action on a particular request.
 It can help connect and bond you to an audience who feel similarly or empathise with your words.

 Have a hook - What Marie Forleo calls ' bleeding on the first line'.
 This is that very first word or sentence that captures the readers attention, and seduces them to read the second and third sentences to keep on reading.
 Kinda like what we did in the beginning of this post.

 No one cares about the features - Share and sell the benefits, not the features.
-People don't really care that your painting has a high gloss finish, but they do care about how the colours are going to match their interior because you've used neutral tones throughout.
+People looking to buy your art don't really care that has a semi-gloss finish or that it was created with a Copic marker, but they do care about how the colours are going to match their interior because you've used neutral tones throughout.
 See?

 Now, lets look at where your online copy can convert into action (and buy action, I mean sales)